 2. Lowest MAC Address: If multiple switches have the same priority, the switch with the lowest MAC address is selected.

-3. Lowest Port Number: In case of a tie in priority and MAC address, the switch with the lowest port number is chosen.
+3. Lowest Port Number: In case of a tie-in priority and MAC address, the switch with the lowest port number is chosen.

 Answer: VLAN (Virtual Local Area Network) is a network configuration that logically segments a physical network into multiple broadcast domains.
 VLANs allow administrators to group devices into the same network segment regardless of their physical location, providing isolation and control over broadcast traffic within the network.